Lover, Come Back to Me, des planches de Broadway aux feux du jazz

 La section de cuivres d’Andy Kirk, précise et éclatante, dialogue avec les anches dans un tissage orchestral d’une grande richesse.
 Les riffs puissants alternent avec des passages plus aérés, où le piano de Mary Lou Williams s’impose par ses lignes claires et nerveuses.

-Lover, Come Back to Me: de los escenarios de Broadway al fuego del jazz
+Lover, Come Back to Me, de los escenarios de Broadway al fulgor del jazz

-Compuesta en 1928 por Sigmund Romberg, con letra de Oscar Hammerstein II, Lover, Come Back to Me nació en el musical de Broadway The New Moon, donde fue interpretada por primera vez por Evelyn Herbert y Robert Halliday.
+Compuesta en 1928 por Sigmund Romberg con letra de Oscar Hammerstein II, Lover, Come Back to Me se estrena en la comedia musical The New Moon, donde es interpretada por primera vez por Evelyn Herbert y Robert Halliday.
+Concebida para un marco lírico y teatral, propio de las grandes producciones de Broadway de entreguerras, la canción se distingue por una intensa carga emocional y una escritura melódica amplia, diseñada para sostener el drama y la expresividad vocal.

 El arte del swing refinado según Andy Kirk